OSGeo/OSGeoLive-doc/doc/quickstart/grass_quickstart.rst

 .. contents:: Contents

-Quick tour
+Start @NAME_grass@
 ================================================================================

 .. author's note: Update in osgeolive8.5: light NC dataset is included, tutorial rewritten

-To run GRASS GIS on the Live DVD, click on the GRASS link in the :menuselection:`Geospatial --> Desktop GIS` menu.
+1. Click on the GRASS link in the :menuselection:`Geospatial --> Desktop GIS` menu.
-From the "Welcome to GRASS GIS " window select the nc_basic_spm_grass7 dataset for the location, and "user1" for the mapset, then click on [*Start GRASS*].
+2. From the "Welcome to GRASS GIS " window, select the nc_basic_spm_grass7 dataset for the location, and "user1" for the mapset.
+3. Click on [*Start GRASS*].

 .. image:: /images/projects/grass/grass-startup.png
   :scale: 50 %